 It doesn’t work if you fail, it doesn’t work if you succeed.
 It is a lie.
 And the reason a lot of relationships breakup, a lot of marriages don’t work, is that, Oh, I don’t feel these wonderful feelings.
 I must have the wrong person.
 So I am going to find someone else.
 And the cycle happens over and over and over.

-And God brought us into this room, on this day to say there is real love and real life and there is a way to have real romance.
+And God brought us, on this day to say there is real love and real life and there is a way to have real romance.
 And let me share with you a second model and a second plan that is very, very different.

 God’s prescription goes something like this: “Therefore, be imitators of God as beloved children.
 And walk in love just as Christ also loved you and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.”